-- 1. The contractor shall provide and erect a pre-engineered building which shall be 135 ft. width x 175 ft. length x 14 ft. eave height, with a 1:12 roof slope.
+- 1. The contractor shall provide and erect a pre-engineered building which shall be 135 ft. width x 175 ft. length x 14 ft. eave height, with a 2:12 roof slope.
 All framework purlins and I-beams shall be coated with red oxide primer.
 If welded, all welds shall be thoroughly cleaned and painted with red oxide primer. - 2.
-The roof sheeting shall be a 26 gauge Galvalume PBR type roof panel with a 25-year warranty. - 3.
+The roof sheeting shall be a 26 gauge Galvalume PBR type roof panel with a 25-year warranty.
+Ceiling insulation to be single layer faced fiberglass blanket R-13 insulation, installed over 1" x 1" chicken wire. - 3.
 The wall sheeting shall be a 26 gauge R-panel with 40 years warranty.
 Panels shall be Desert Tan with Cocoa Brown trim, gutters, and downspouts.
 All sheeting and straps shall be secured with TEK 1.25 LAPTEK painted screws to match. - 4.
 The building shall be open on three (3) sides and with full wall on the north side.
 North side wall shall have a quantity of three (3) 12 ft. x 12 ft. roll up doors.
 Placement of doors is shown on page 73 and will be discussed during the pre-bid conference noted below. - 5.
 The remaining three (3) sides shall have a minimum drop down of one (1) foot. - 6.
-Concrete piers for I-Beam columns shall be no less than 36 inches in diameter and a minimum of 48 inches in depth.
+Concrete piers for I-Beam columns shall be 36" in diameter and 48" deep at ground level and below, with the addition of 12" x 12" above surface.
 Columns shall be reinforced with steel rebar to retain the integrity of the column. - 7.
 All vertical support posts shall be no less than a 4 inch diameter Schedule 40 type post and shall be cleaned and painted with red oxide primer once construction has been completed. - 8.
 All roof support joist framing material shall be no less than a 6 inch x 1⁄4 inch I-Beam and shall be cleaned and painted with red oxide primer once construction is completed. - The work site must be kept clean and free from any debris.
 The contractor shall provide on-site construction containers in an amount adequate to ensure all debris is properly contained during construction.

-A pre-bid conference will be convened on Thursday, July 6, 2023 at 10:00 AM at the Leon County Expo, 3637 CR 305, Buffalo, Texas 75831.
+A pre-bid conference will be convened on Thursday, September 28, 2023 at 10:00 AM at the Leon County Expo, 3637 CR 305, Buffalo, Texas 75831.
 All bidders are encouraged to attend.

-BID FORM 2023-282
+BID FORM 2024-306